PLANNING

 And you'll wonder where focus began.

-The "Peanut Butter Strategy" refers to spreading your resources too thin across too many segments, features, or customer needs.
+The "Peanut Butter Strategy" refers to spreading your resources across too many market segments and product initiatives.
 When you try to do everything for everyone, the quality of your product suffers.
 Teams are stretched, priorities become unclear, and the product lacks focus, preventing any area from achieving the depth needed for success.

 Symptoms

-Too many projects, none impactful.
-You have multiple initiatives, but none are making a significant impact.
-You’re doing many things at a surface level instead of excelling in a few key areas.
+Too many projects, few impactful.
+You have multiple initiatives, but few (or none) are making a significant impact.
+You’re doing too many things at a surface level instead of excelling in a few key areas.

 Constantly shifting priorities.
-Teams feel like they’re jumping from one project to the next without making real progress on anything.
-There’s no focus.
+Teams feel like they’re jumping from one project to the next without making real progress.

 Quality issues.
 Spreading resources too thin leads to half-baked features and bugs.
 Teams can't dedicate enough time to polish or optimize key functionality.